 There are certain sources of error in the research measurement that researcher should be aware of.
 Researcher should try to eliminate or minimize the possible error sources in order to have successful final results.
 The first risk is the respondents that might not admit to have too little knowledge of the subject or who are not willing to express negative feelings.
 Also occasional boredom, fatigue or anxiety might cause inaccurate responds.
 Situation might also effect on the measurement and if the respondents for example feel that the anonymity is not secured, it might restrain certain expressions of feelings.
 Measurer might be one reason for errors especially in the data analysis phase.
-Incorrect coding, statistical calculations or faulty tabulation might cause errors in findings.
-Insufficient measurement instrument can also cause errors when there are used too complex meanings or there is a lack of response choices.
+Incorrect coding, statistical calculations or faulty tabulation might cause errors when there are used too complex meanings or there is a lack of response choices.
 (Kothari 2004, 73.)